gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 The quizzer's response is correct when:

-- It fulfills all requirements specific to the Question Type
+- It fulfills all requirements specific to the question type
 - It contains the information requested
-- The quizzer stays in Context
+- The quizzer stays in context
 - Mispronounced names are still recognizable as the answer

 If the quizmaster did not complete the reading of the question, the quizzer's answer must include the information in the remainder of the question as well as the answer.
 The quizzer's answer must include all unique words in both the question and the answer.